SAP-archive/REST_API_Documentation_Guidelines/020_Syntax_Guidelines.html.md

 ## Syntax Guidelines

 These are the guidelines for formatting text and using specific elements such as lists, tables, headings, links, and images in the documentation.
-For information on using the HTML or MD syntax itself, see the <a href="https://devportal.yaas.io/tools/documentationsdk/index.html#About">Syntax</a> section of the Documentation SDK.

 ### Content formatting
 Format the content in an attention-grabbing way.
 In general, content is easier to read when it is in chunks.
 Consider breaking up endless paragraphs by using a list or table.
 Use action verbs and present tense for headings to engage the reader, and also follow the guidelines for the best way to include links and images.